SaurabhJamadagni/100DaysOfSwiftUI/Notes/day_36.md

 ```

 - It takes iOS a little time to write your data to permanent storage
-- We can use the @AppStorage property wrapper instead.
+- We can use the `@AppStorage` property wrapper instead.
 We then pass the key in parenthesis.
 - It allows us to make a variable directly read and write to the UserDefaults.
-That way we don't have to even use the set() function.
+That way we don't have to even use the `set()` function.
 Any changes to the variable are reflected in storage.

 ### Archiving with codable

-- Codable protocol allows us to add complex data like structs to UserDefaults by encoding to JSON or decoding from JSON.
+- `Codable` protocol allows us to add complex data like structs to UserDefaults by **encoding to JSON or decoding from JSON**.
 - Other types are available but JSON is by far the most common.
-- To encode we must create a JSONEncoder object.
+- To encode we must create a `JSONEncoder` object.
-- The type Data is allowed in UserDefaults.
-Encoder converts our struct into the Data type.
+- The type `Data` is allowed in UserDefaults.
+Encoder converts our struct into the `Data` type.

 ```swift
 let encoder = JSONEncoder()